 If more traditional wrappings are more your style, gift bags and tissue paper can be a more environmentally friendly option than wrapping paper.
 When opening your gifts, do what you can to save your favorite paper so you can reuse and regift it for another occasion.
 If you receive a lot of paper wrapping, make sure you separate it from your trash and responsibly recycle it.
 Bows and string can also be recycled and reused for the next time around, you can keep the sprit of the holidays alive and well for many seasons if you do it right!

 If someone gives you the gift of Furoshiki, be share to save the fabric and pass on the power of a greener gift giving alternative.

 Together, let’s do what we can to reduce our dependence on disposability this holiday season, and say Happy Holidays to not just our friends and family, but to our planet as well! ✌️❤️🌏

-How do you wrap your gifts?
+How do you upcycle your sari silk fabric?
 Show us @mexicaliblues ✌️